techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 }
 ```

-This register a HTTP endpoint at `http://localhost:8080/contacts/create` that responds to POST requests and returns a response with data in JSON format.
-It gets the data sent as JSON in the request for the key `test` and retrieves its string value on `request.data["test"]?.string`.
+The code above registers a HTTP endpoint at `http://localhost:8080/contacts/create` that responds to POST requests and returns a response with data in JSON format.
+It gets the data sent as JSON in the request for the `test` query parameter and retrieves its string value on `request.data["test"]?.string`.

 To test this endpoint we can use a program like [Postman](https://www.getpostman.com/) or cURL:

 ```
-curl -i -H "Content-Type: application/json" -X POST -d '{"name": "John"}' "localhost:8080/contacts/create"
+curl -i -H "Content-Type: application/json" \
+  -X POST -d '{"name": "John"}' \
+  "localhost:8080/contacts/create"
 ```